Writing Makefiles for Python Projects

 find . -type d -name __pycache__ -delete

-now looks immediately more complicated.
+The equivalent Makefile now looks immediately more complicated.
 So let’s

 break it down.

-Instead of calling just calling pytest
+Instead of calling just calling pytest, flake8 and python assuming the

 venv is already activated or all dependencies are installed on the system